python/cpython/Doc/library/shutil.rst

 the use of userspace buffers in Python as in "``outfd.write(infd.read())``".

 On OSX `copyfile`_ is used to copy the file content (not metadata).

 On Linux, Solaris and other POSIX platforms where :func:`os.sendfile` supports copies between 2 regular file descriptors :func:`os.sendfile` is used.

-On Windows `CopyFileEx`_ is used by all copy functions except :func:`copyfile`.
+On Windows `CopyFileEx`_ is used by all copy functions except :func:`copyfile` preserving file's extended attributes, metadata and security information.
+Also, when creating directories, :func:`copytree` uses `CreateDirectoryEx`_ and `SetNamedSecurityInfo`_ preserving source directory attributes and security information.

 If the fast-copy operation fails and no data was written in the destination file then shutil will silently fallback on using less efficient :func:`copyfileobj` function internally.

-.. versionadded:: 3.8
+.. versionchanged:: 3.8

 .. _shutil-copytree-example: